jerome-roeser/Golf-Handicap-Calculation/README.md

 # how it will work
-the script will look in a defaul folder (/data/scorecards/) for excel files of scorecards. the scorecards can be filled manually or scraped directly from golfshot
+the script will look in a defaul folder (/data/scorecards/) for excel files of scorecards. the scorecards can be filled manually_ or scraped directly from golfshot.
+If manually: use the _scorecard.xlsx template in the templates folder add the files in data/scorecards/{your_name}/{your_scorecard.xlsx}
+note: the {your_name} folder and YOUR_NAME row entry in the excel file should match

+If scraping (the easiest):
+scraping is done with chromedriver, so chrome and corresponding chromedriver should be available. simply edit the webdriver variable with the path to your chromedriver in scrape_scorecards.py